Ned Garver: Views on the reserve clause

 Over the 1951-52 offseason, the United States House of Representatives held hearings on the legality of MLB's exemption from antitrust laws.
 New York Representative Emanuel Celler wrote Garver a letter asking him to testify before Congress on the subject.
 Garver was unable to appear because he was on a barnstorming tour with Satchel Paige, but he did write a letter back to Celler with his views on the subject.
 Regarding baseball's reserve clause, Garver felt there was no adequate substitute to prevent one team from stockpiling all of the good players by offering them the most money.
-He did propose an arbitration system, in which player's with at least three years experience could have a panel determine their salary.
+He did propose an arbitration system, in which players with at least three years experience could have a panel determine their salary.
 "I do not care where I play baseball as long as I feel I am getting paid what I am worth," Garver said in an interview with The Sporting News.